 </ img>

-At the bottom there is a conversational microphone, externalspeaker, standard, USB Type-C connector and S Pen.
-Unfortunately, the company refused the 3.5-mm headphone jack and called the increase in battery the main reason.
-Not sure if +/- 100 mAh do the weather in this case:
+At the bottom end there is a conversational microphone, externalspeaker, standard, USB Type-C connector and S Pen stylus.
+Unfortunately, the company abandoned the 3.5 mm headphone jack and cited the increase in battery as the main reason.
+Not sure what +/- 100 mAh makes a difference in this case:

 </ img>

-S Pen in terms of design and dimensions, it seems to me, has not changed much since Note9.
-It has the only mechanical button for control, and it is charged directly from the smartphone.
+The S Pen, in design and dimensions, it seems to me, has remained virtually unchanged since the Note9.
+It has a single mechanical button for control, and it charges directly from the smartphone.

 </ img>